ubc-library-rc/rdm/content/05-3_Admin_Access.md

 ## Create A New (Sub-) Dataverse Collection

-From the main page of the Dataverse collection within which you’d like to create a sub-Dataverse collection (for example, the *Research Commons Workshops Dataverse*), click `+Add Data` > `New Dataverse` to create a sub-Dataverse collection.
+From the main page of the Borealis collection, within which you’d like to create a sub-Dataverse collection (for example, the *Research Commons Workshops Dataverse*), click `+Add Data` > `New Dataverse` to create a sub-Dataverse collection.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-create-dataverse.png" width="550"/> </p>